Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

-Modal Context Protocol, is a standard to integrate 3 rd Party tools, data soures and APIs with LLM.
+Modal Context Protocol, is a standard to integrate 3 rd Party tools, data sources and APIs with LLM.

 MCP is like **an API app store for LLMs and agents** — plug, play, and go.